jsonnen2/Data-Mining/README.md

 ## Data:

 A web scraping of Steam reviews by Mohamad Tarek yielded this dataset.
-There are many features pulled that are publicly known: message upvotes, hours played, game name, publisher, and reviewer recommendation (binary).
-I use TextBlob to expand my features.
-I use their sentiment analysis tool to generate polarity and subjectivity ratings for every review. **`slides/Master_Slide_Deque.pptx`** contains graphics displaying the distributions of these features.
+The data describes review messages left by Steam community members across 290 games.
+I use a Natural Language Processing library, TextBlob, to produce sentiment scores and length measurements.
+I use these features to predict if a user recommends a game (binary) and the number of hours that the user played that game.

 Data can be found at:
 https://www.kaggle.com/datasets/mohamedtarek01234/steam-games-reviews-and-rankings